markuswoerle/tum-iwb_module-2/README.md

 - soc.m

 ### Input file
-The following file contains the input data of the case study described in the paper:
+The following files contain the input data of the case study described in the paper:
 - hydrogen_demand_profile.csv
+- hydrogen_demand_profile_extended.csv

 ### Output files
 The following files contain the output data of the case study described in the paper: